 The EFS can be accessed at efs.dos.state.fl.us.
 The Division provides each candidate an identification number and initial password to gain entry.
-After logging in using the initial password, the system will prompt the user to change it to a confidential one.
+After logging in using the initial password, the system will prompt the user to change the temporary password to a confidential one.